JD Fenix: Reception

 Conversely, Arthus Gies from Polygon praised JD as a less morose lead compared to Marcus, as well as the comparative simplicity of the storyline which follows the search and rescue efforts by his group for their family and friends as effective.
 Gies also appreciated the depiction of the strained relationship between him and his father, which offers a more nuanced perspective compared to previous Gears games.
 Elijah Beahm from The Escapist considered Gears of War 4 to be a storytelling improvement over its predecessors, and that its protagonist is essentially "Nathan Drake in power armor", a pleasant character who wise-cracks without despair and is willing to take risks to protect those he cared about.

-JD's role in the narrative of Gears 5 has been better received: for example, Mackovech approved of his transition into a "grizzled and distant personality" as he felt that it neatly fits into the game's Kait-centric plot.
+JD’s reception became more nuanced with Gears 5, when the series repositioned him from playable lead to supporting figure and foregrounded his role in the backstory of the Settlement 2 massacre.
+Some commentators approved of the narrative shift which displaces JD as the franchise’s main focal character: for example, Mackovech approved of his transition into a "grizzled and distant personality" as he felt that it neatly fits into the game's Kait-centric plot.
 Beahm said the sense of familiarity presented by Gears of War 4 is "a masterstroke of subversion" upon hindsight, with the revelation that JD has a deeply problematic personality hidden behind a blustering and joking persona, which comes undone in its sequel as his friends learn the truth behind his decision to defect from the COG.